 International Travel Packing List: Your Guide for a Stress-Free Trip

 Traveling internationally is such a privilege and I really encourage anyone to do it if they can.
-I love immersing myself in other cultures, learning history beyond that of the US, and getting out of my comfort zone in a way that just doesn’t happen as much when travelling domestically.
+I love immersing myself in other cultures, learning history beyond that of the US, and getting out of my comfort zone in a way that just doesn’t happen as much when traveling domestically.
 Every time I travel to another country I get a greater appreciation for different people and values, and I’m always ready to book another trip so I can add a new stamp to my passport.

 International Travel Packing List